danielbarter/personal-website-code/content/markdown/CV.md

 - **University of Sydney.** March 2011 - June 2012.
 Tutor for calculus 1 and 2.
 Supervised problem sessions and graded homework/exams.

 ## Education
-- PhD, Pure Mathematics, University of Michigan.
+- PhD, Mathematics, University of Michigan.
 September 2012 - May 2017.
-Specialized in category theory and representation theory.
+Specialized in representation theory.
 Thesis: [Some Remarks about the Interaction between Quantum Algebra and Representation Stability.](https://danielbarter.github.io/pdf/thesis.pdf)
 - B.Sc with First Class Honours and University Medal, Pure Mathematics, University of Sydney.
 March 2008 - December 2011.

 ## Papers